engineering blog-dk-green-8-1200x628

 Engineering · 7 min read

-Rust at FullStory, part 1: Why rust?
+Rust at Fullstory, part 1: Why rust?

-At FullStory we’re using Rust for core parts of our cross-platform mobile framework.
+At Fullstory we’re using Rust for core parts of our cross-platform mobile framework.
 We believe this choice gives us significant advantages, but we didn’t make it lightly.
 In this two-part blog post we'll talk about our experience.
 Read Part 1 right now to find out why we chose Rust!

 polyglot adjective